 The Real Estate & Development (RED) Committee is a group of Chamber member volunteers from the real estate, development and finance communities that actively works together to identify borough-wide opportunities for business attraction and retention.
 Additionally, the Chamber's RED Committee organizes a series of events throughout the year to support and promote real estate and development initiatives across the borough.

 Industrial & Manufacturing Coalition

-Promotes Brooklyn's industrial sector through advocacy, education, marketing, and business support.
-The Coalition consists of Chamber members involved in the industrial sector, working together to identify opportunities, challenges, and issues in operating an industrial business in the borough.
-The I&M Coalition meets bi-monthly, and the meetings are hosted in unique industrial spaces throughout the borough, with Brooklyn-made food and beverage served.
+The Industrial & Manufacturing Coalition promotes Brooklyn's industrial sector through advocacy, education, marketing and business support.
+The Coalition consists of Chamber members involved in the industrial sector, working together to identify opportunities, challenges and issues in operating an industrial business in the borough.
+The Coalition meets bi-monthly, and the meetings are hosted in unique industrial spaces throughout the borough, with Brooklyn-made food and beverage served.

 David Liatti, 61 Local

 Przemek Adolf, Saucy by Nature/Fare Trade NYC

 Liaison: Varun Sanyal

 The Veterans Business Council advocates on behalf of veterans, veteran-owned businesses and not-for-profits that further the veteran reintegration process.
 This council also works to enhance the rapport between veteran groups to build a common advocacy agenda for helping veterans and their families find financial success.
 We assist veterans in starting their own business, becoming a veteran certified business through the Veterans Administration and educate businesses on the incentives available to those who hire job seeking veterans.